zhangshutdown/Hash-Calculator/README.md

 # Hash-Calculator
-A hash calculator written with python
+A hash calculator written with python.

 ***my composition ability is so bad that I cannot describe it clearly.***

 This is a tool that can calculate a file's hash.